-Goal # 2 Description Mathematics EAP Results Achieve 73% of graduating seniors provisionally ready for CSU Mathematics courses as measured by EAP.
+Goal # 2 Description Mathematics EAP Results Achieve 85% of graduating seniors standard met or exceeded for CSU Mathematics courses as measured by EAP.

 As many studies have found, including The Mathematics Teachers Content Knowledge, a key to promoting student mathematics success is ensuring that those hired to teach have deep subject matter knowledge, and that all students have access to those instructors who present advanced mathematics concepts.
-With this in place at Renaissance Arts Academy, increasing the percentage of students prepared for CSU Mathematics courses as measured by EAP is warranted.
+With this in place at Renaissance Arts Academy, increasing the percentage of students prepared for CSU Mathematics courses as measured by standard met or exceeded on EAP is warranted.